What could possibly make fruit, commonly known as nature’s candy, taste even sweeter and tastier? Why, the addition of even more candy, of course!

 Commonly, the peel is candied by boiling it in sugared water and tossing the peel in more sugar before being left to try.

-How to Celebrate Candied Orange Peel Day
+How to celebrate National Candied Orange Peel Day

 If you’ve got a sweet tooth, candied orange peel is the perfect snack.
 And since it’s so easy to make, there’s no excuse not to try your hand at making these sugary treats!